JanneMattila/300-WindowsService/README.md

 ### 'src'

-This folder contains code for CGI app (.exe which prints out )
+This folder contains code for legacy applications.